oracle/weblogic-deploy-tooling/documentation/1.9/content/concepts/model.md

 ### Declaring named MBeans to delete

-With WebLogic Deploy Tooling release 1.3.0, you can specify named items in the model to be deleted using the Create Domain, Update Domain, and Deploy Applications Tools.
+With WebLogic Deploy Tooling, you can specify named items in the model to be deleted using the Create Domain, Update Domain, and Deploy Applications Tools.
 Named items are those that have multiple instances that are distinguished by user-provided names, such as managed servers, data sources, and security realms.
 Items to be deleted are prepended with an exclamation point (!) in the model.

 In this example, the managed server ```obsoleteServer``` will be deleted, and ```newServer``` will be created: